vladimak97/heapsort/README.md

+# Heapsort

-# Write a JavaScript program to sort a list of elements using Heap sort.
+Write a JavaScript program to sort a list of elements using Heap sort.

 Heapsort is a comparison-based sorting algorithm.
 Heapsort can be thought of as an improved selection sort.